darshan-k-s/shell-of-qarth/README.md

 Now you are all set to run the project!

 ### Running the shell
-Sea Shell currently does not have a GUI of its own.
+Clam shell currently does not have a GUI of its own.
 It runs as a sub-shell of your existing shell in Linux, but supports all its commands independently.
 - Open a terminal in the root of the project
-- Run ```python3 shell.py``` to get Sea Shell running
+- Run ```python3 shell.py``` to get Clam shell running

 If you have completed all the above steps successfully, then you should see a screen similar to the one below.

 ![](https://github.com/Parthiv-M/sea-shell/blob/master/extras/seashell-help.png)

 Congratulations!
-You have successfully run the Sea Shell!
+You have successfully run the Clam shell!

 # Contributors
-The Sea Shell was built by a team of four people including [Parthiv Menon](https://github.com/Parthiv-M), [Raghav Thakar](https://github.com/raghavthakar), [Jayant Shanmugam](https://github.com/Jayanth-Shanmugam), and [Ritika Tirumeni](https://github.com/RithikaThirumeni)
+The Clam shell was built by a team of four people including [Darshan K S](https://github.com/darshan-k-s),